-- ensuring a minimum and supplementary content of the ENC Display, standards of symbols, colours and their standardized assignment to features, scale limitations of data presentation, and appropriate compatibility with paper chart symbols as standardized in the Chart Specifications of the IHO. - ensuring the display is clear and unambiguous, - ensuring that there is no uncertainty over the meaning of colours and symbols on the display, - establishing an accepted pattern for ECDIS presentation that becomes familiar to mariners and so can be recognized instantly without confusion.
+- ensuring a base and supplementary levels of display for ENC data; standards of symbols, colours and their standardized assignment to features; scale limitations of data presentation; and appropriate compatibility with paper chart symbols as standardized in the Chart Specifications of the IHO. - ensuring the display is clear and unambiguous, - ensuring that there is no uncertainty over the meaning of colours and symbols on the display, - establishing an accepted pattern for ECDIS presentation that becomes familiar to mariners and so can be recognized instantly without confusion.